Connect with others who understand.

 Gastric Lymphoma Prognosis

-A person’s prognosis after being diagnosed with gastric lymphoma depends on what type of lymphoma they have.
-People with MALT lymphoma usually have a very good outlook — after being diagnosed, 9 out of 10 people live for 10 years or more.
+A person’s prognosis depends on what type of gastric lymphoma they have.
+About 9 out of 10 people with MALT lymphoma live for 10 years or more after diagnosis.

 • Older age